petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/the-liferay-product-offering.md

 ### Liferay Experience Cloud

 The final product deployment offering is Liferay Experience Cloud.
-This is a SaaS offering which allows customers to focus on what really matters - creating, launching, and maintaining business applications.
+This is a SaaS offering which frees customers to focus on what really matters: creating, launching, and maintaining business applications.

-With Liferay Experience Cloud SaaS, Liferay is providing and managing all of the infrastructure, and all of the low-value activities needed to maintain Liferay DXP.
-Liferay is applying product Updates on a weekly basis, testing these against customers' data, and doing SAST and DAST security scanning.
+With Liferay Experience Cloud SaaS, Liferay provides and manages all of the infrastructure and all of the low-value activities needed to maintain Liferay DXP.
+Liferay applies product updates on a weekly basis, testing these against customers' data, and does SAST and DAST security scanning.

-What is important to note is that although the deployment model is SaaS, this is not a turnkey-application.
+What is important to note is that although the deployment model is SaaS, this is not a turnkey application.
 Customers have a full Liferay DXP instance to use, with all of the out-of-the-box capabilities DXP provides, and they can build their custom applications on top of that base.
-Further to this they can continue to work with Partners and Liferay's Global Services organization to help them build those applications.
+Furthermore, they can continue to work with Partners and Liferay's Global Services organization to help them build those applications.

 | Responsibility | Liferay | Customer |
 | --- | --- | --- |